poke-exchange/poke-exchange-api/.github/ISSUE_TEMPLATE/hotfix.md

 ---
-name: Feature
+name: Hotfix
-about: Describe this issue template's purpose here.
+about: Used in case of production issue.
-title: "[ENH] - "
+title: "[HOTFIX] - "
-labels: enhancement
+labels: hotfix
 assignees: ''

 ---